-For this laser, the following 8 types of sharing specification are available.
+12 types of sharing specification are available for ML-2450A; 6 types for ML-2451A.
 The DIP switches in the main unit are initially set according to the specifications provided at delivery.

-Charing type DIP switch (SW2) settings
+Sharing type DIP switch (SW1) settings

-Sharing type 5 6 7 8
+5 6 7 8

 Single OFF OFF OFF OFF

 2-powersharing OFF OFF OFF ON

 3-powersharing OFF OFF ON OFF

 4-powersharing OFF OFF ON ON

 2-timesharing OFF ON OFF OFF

 3-timesharing OFF ON OFF ON

 4-timesharing OFF ON ON OFF

+5-timesharing ON ON OFF OFF

+6-timesharing ON ON OFF ON

 2 timesharings of 2-powersharing deliveries OFF ON ON ON

+3 timesharings of 2-powersharing deliveries ON ON ON OFF

+2 timesharings of 3-powersharing deliveries ON ON ON ON